Policy-Code-JIH

 Searches

-Items provided by the District for storage (e.g., lockers, desks) or personal items are provided as a convenience to the student but remain the property of the school and are subject to its control and supervision.
-Students have no reasonable expectancy of privacy, and lockers, desks, storage areas, etc., may be inspected at any time with or without reasons, or with or without notice, by school administrators.
+Items provided by the District for storage of personal items (e.g., lockers, desks) are provided as a convenience to the student but remain the property of the District and are subject to its control and supervision.
+Students have no reasonable expectancy of privacy in such District-provided storage areas.
+Such District-provided storage areas may be inspected at any time with or without reasons, and with or without notice, by school administrators.
+Such inspection may not include searching inside student property (e.g., backpacks, purses) stored in District-provided storage areas unless the administrator reasonably suspects that the student property contains evidence of a Code of Conduct violation.

 Arrest